The Centre for European Research in Maastricht (CERiM) is a Jean Monnet Centre of Excellence.

 CERiM provides a platform of collaboration, intellectual exchange and facilitation between the participating researchers.
 At the same time it bundles individual efforts to increase international outreach and to give a substantial input to the Maastricht University’s strategic research theme Europe and a Globalising World.
 CERiM is one of several centres at Maastricht that bring together researchers from the Faculty of Law and FASoS.
 Other such centres are MACIMIDE, a centre that focuses on migration, mobility, citizenship, development and family life, and ITEM, a centre that seeks to facilitate Euregional cross-border mobility and cooperation.
 CERiM collaborates closely with both centres in the form of common events and funding applications.

-HOMER is but one of the many innovative research projects in which CERiM is involved.
+SoLaR is but one of the many innovative research projects in which CERiM is involved.
 Explore the others here.

 From the 21-22 November 2016, CERiM member Hylke Dijkstra and Anniek de Ruijter held a workshop titled "Germs, Terrorism and Chemical Attacks".
 It brought together academics and policy experts in the field of public health and security policy to discuss innovative research and highlighted potential synergies between (1) health and security issues, (2) internal and external challenges, and (3) legal and policy perspectives.

 After much anticipation, the contributions from the workshop were published in a special issue in the Journal of European Risk Regulation, which can be accessed for free until January 10, 2018 here.